 As exciting as it is, Sydney is also a great place to settle down and start a family.

-It has great education opportunities
+Pro: It has great education opportunities

 Looking to broaden your mind or skillset?
 Sydney is the perfect place to hone your inner scholar.
 Some of the country’s most prestigious universities, technical institutions and schools reside in Sydney, including Australia’s first ever university, the University of Sydney.

-Best Suburbs in Sydney to Live In
+Best Sydney Suburbs to Live In

 From the inner city to sleepy suburbs and coastal spots, Sydney has a suburb to suit everyone.
 These are our top picks.

 Art deco meets dive-bar in this small but popular inner-city suburb.
 Potts Point is known as the Paris of Sydney, boasting stunning art deco buildings and tree-lined streets, and home to artists and philanthropists.
 It’s also just minutes from Kings Cross, buzzing with neon-lit clubs and bars.

 This waterside suburb offers sweeping views of the harbour, putting you in prime position for the Sydney Harbour New Year’s Eve fireworks display.
 This suburb truly accommodates the Sydney lifestyle, offering a variety of cafés, restaurants, and bars.

 Pyrmont – inner suburb